2022 Philippine presidential election: Election night

 Despite calls to extend voting hours due to technical difficulties with the vote-counting machines (VCMs), the COMELEC closed voting at 7:00 pm, although they allowed those within 30 meters of the polling precinct by that time to cast their votes.

-Transmission of election returns (ERs) began shortly after closing.
-Within four hours, about 80,000 ERs were transmitted to the commission, an improvement from 2016 and 2019 where it took ten and eleven hours respectively.
+Transmission of election returns began shortly after closing.
+Within four hours, about 80,000 returns were transmitted to the commission, an improvement from 2016 and 2019 where it took ten and eleven hours respectively.
 The COMELEC attributed the speed to improvements in the facilities, the training of workers and technicians, and the services by telecommunication companies.

 At around 11 pm, three hours after initial results of the elections were released, Marcos made a short speech thanking his supporters for voting for him.
 Despite leading in the preliminary results, he acknowledged that the counting was not yet over.
 He also urged his supporters to be vigilant and watch their votes.
 Shortly after 3:00 am, Robredo issued a statement to thank her supporters, and called their campaign "historic" for being led by volunteers.
 She reiterated that she would not back down, noting that not all votes have been counted yet and that other issues had yet to be resolved, but called on her supporters to listen to the voice of the electorate.

 Concessions

 Isko Moreno conceded to Marcos the day after the elections.
 He urged his supporters to support Marcos.
 Pacquiao conceded to Marcos and bid him well wishes.
 Willie Ong also conceded to Duterte, wishing both her and Marcos success.
 Faisal Mangondato and Carlos Serapio also conceded, via a statement released by their political party, saying that Marcos and Duterte "obtained the People’s Mandate."
 Manny SD Lopez conceded to Duterte, saying "Whatever the Filipino electorates considered in their choice of candidates, we have to respect, for this is the essence of democracy."
 Independent candidate Ernesto Abella also conceded several days after the election, saying he respected the results and acknowledging Marcos as the next president.

 Lacson, while he did not concede, said that he was retiring to his home in Cavite.
 His running mate, Tito Sotto, conceded the vice presidency in a separate statement, and wished the incoming administration, without naming names, "good luck."
-In a thanksgiving event in Ateneo de Manila University, Robredo and Pangilinan urged their supporters to accept the results of the election, while not explicitly conceding.
+In a thanksgiving event at the Ateneo de Manila University, Robredo and Pangilinan urged their supporters to accept the results of the election, while not explicitly conceding.

 Leody de Guzman, while citing irregularities on election day, conceded; his running mate, Walden Bello, slammed Marcos, saying the country may face "six years of instability" and that a large part of the country will "refuse to grant legitimacy and credibility to the rule of a family of thieves".